jlalisan/SG-Assembler/README.md

 | output_file | No        | Output data set for the assembly   | None    |
 | graphics    | No        | Visualize the FastQ data set       | None    |

 The parameters are listed above for usage.
-A complete run with the test data set 'foo.fq' can be done, this data however contains dummy data, which means the visualisations will not be optimal since the quality score for each base has been set to 'I'.
+A complete run with the test data set 'foo.fq' can be done, this data however contains dummy data, which means the visualizations will not be optimal since the quality score for each base has been set to 'I'.

 ## Contact
 For any questions or issues please contact the creator as specified below.